BlackWingedKing/Resumes/README.md

-# My Resumes switch the branches to  view different types of Resume
+# Switch the branches to  view different types of Resume